jose-hirmas/mdefportafolio/docs/seminars/10-Communication Brand and Purpose.md

 ![](../images/commbp/pitchcomm.jpg)

 #### The best:
 - Make communication happen and reflect about it.
-I feel I need to communicate with others for my personal development, so always searching for new ways , and also explorign what communication means for non-humans.
+I feel I need to communicate with others for my personal development, so always searching for new ways , and also exploring what communication means for non-humans, for things, for the relationships between they/them, and how communication is a powerful tool for creating realities.

 #### The Lessons Learned:
 - Keep it Simple Stupid (KISS): how we communicate is really about being clear and not complicated.
 It is about telling a story.